This is the other

 Spoon in mixture

-Drizzle with 1/4 cup extra virgin olive oil and sprinkle remaining Parmesan cheese on top
+Drizzle with remaining extra virgin olive oil and sprinkle remaining Parmesan cheese and bread crumbs on top